-The Cutting Plan combines both early morning cardio with an afternoon weights session.
-The food consumed will be low in carbohydrate but carbs are not totally eliminated from the diet.
-They are focussed around weight training and at breakfast but are not eliminated totally from other meals.
+The food consumed will be low in carbohydrates, but carbs are not completely eliminated from the diet.
+Carbohydrates are focused on in weight training and at breakfast but are not eliminated from other meals.

 What is cutting?

-‘Cutting’ is a term in bodybuilding generally referring to the reduction of body fat whilst maintaining the maximum amount of lean body mass.
-This is achieved by way of a diet that ensures a suitable calorie deficit, albeit with adequate nutrient balance, coupled with a programme of cardiovascular exercise designed to maximise fat burning, while preserving muscle tissue.
+Body fat ‘cutting’ is a term in bodybuilding generally referring to the reduction of body fat, whilst maintaining the maximum amount of lean body mass.
+This is achieved by way of a diet to cut body fat that ensures a suitable calorie deficit, albeit with adequate nutrient balance, coupled with a programme of cardiovascular exercise designed to maximise fat burning while preserving muscle tissue.

-Cutting is generally undertaken following a phase of bulking, during which both lean tissue and some fat is gained, as a result of training and consumption of calorie excess, again, with adequate nutrient balance.
-Whilst bulking may lead to fat gain, there is no need for this to be excessive in order to gain significant lean body mass.
-For further information, see the articles on bulking.
-The following cutting phase strips away the excess body fat gained during bulking, while preserving the hard earned muscle mass.
+Cutting is generally undertaken following a phase of bulking, during which both lean tissue and some fat is gained, as a result of training and consumption of calorie excess with adequate nutrient balance.
+Whilst bulking may lead to fat gain, there is no need for this to be excessive to gain significant lean body mass.

 Weight loss or change of body composition?